codesqueak/SYWTWAM/docs/metrics.md

 # Application Metrics

-Spring Boot, out of the box, supplies a set of counter and guage metrics with which to monitor the executing application in near real time.
+Spring Boot, out of the box, supplies a set of counter and gauge metrics with which to monitor the executing application in near real time.

-Full details are give in the [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-metrics.html) documentation.
+Full details are given in the [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-metrics.html) documentation.

 Most users will find that either these are sufficient for basic monitoring or give a framework where additional metrics can be added.